aaaaaa123456789/bsp/compiler.md

 hexdata hexstring
 ```

-This pseudo-instruction inserts raw data given in hexadecimal, or arbitrary length.
+This pseudo-instruction inserts raw data given in hexadecimal, of arbitrary length.
 The arguments must be sequences of
 hexadecimal digits of any length (hexadecimal digits being 0-9, A-F, a-f); if any argument has an odd length, it is
 padded with an extra 0 digit at the end to make it even.